Install Dusk on Windows — Twilight Princess PC Port

 - Filename:

-- Dusk save folder:
+- Dusklight save folder:

-%APPDATA%\TwilitRealm\Dusk\USA\Card A\- Replace
+%APPDATA%\TwilitRealm\Dusklight\USA\Card A\- Replace

-USAwithEURif you’re playing the European disc
+USAwithEURif you’re playing the European disc - On first launch Dusklight auto-migrates saves from the legacy

 - Replace

 If your Dolphin saves are in .raw format instead of .gci, use Dolphin’s Memory Card Tool to extract individual .gci files first.
-Alternatively, switch Dusk’s save format in Settings → Prelaunch → Save File Type to Card Image (which uses .raw).
+Alternatively, switch Dusklight’s save format in Settings → Prelaunch → Save File Type to Card Image (which uses .raw).

 Common Errors & Fixes